Install Zymtrace Backend

 This guide provides detailed instructions for installing and managing the zymtrace backend in an on-premises environment using Helm charts and Docker Compose.

-The backend consists of databases, webservices and the UI service.
+The backend consists of databases, webservices and the gateway service.
 Please refer to the architecture section for specifics.

 Please review the prerequisites before beginning, particularly if you are working in an airgapped environment.